thinkstylestudio/wp-shopify/wp-content/plugins/easy-digital-downloads/readme.txt

 * Fix: Selecting the same month for start and end in Report date filters resulted in a 12 month spread
 * Fix: A bug that caused the Yesterday report view to show 0 earnings and sales when the current month is January

-* Tweak: Better support for responsive columns in the [downloads] short code
+* Tweak: Better support for responsive columns in the [downloads] shortcode
 * Tweak: Improved the sample product import file
 * Tweak: Better setup EDD_Roles during initial installation
 * Tweak: Improved the checkout_cart.php template file